Skip to main content

 • A tool for internal use.
 Tooling is a means of production used in article manufacturing ranges.

-The manufactured instances of a product (production orders, serial or batch numbers) are called digital passports.
-The passport is the digital identity card for the manufactured product and includes certificates, control documents, etc.
+The manufactured instances of a product (Manufacturing orders, serial or batch numbers) are called Manufacturing orders.
+The Manufacturing order is the digital identity card for the manufactured product which regroups configuration data : documents, drawings etc.

-• Workflows and projects that organise work on the product;
+• Workflows and projects that contextualizes actions realized on the product;

-• Manufacturing ranges represent the manufacturing processes for a product.
+• Manufacturing processes represent the manufacturing processes for a product.
 They are made up of operations which call on documents and tools to be used during the manufacture of the product.
-The range index is used to name the versions of a manufacturing range.

 3 - Workflows and projects

-Workflows and projects are made up of tasks, each representing an action to be carried out by a contributor.
+Workflows are made up of tasks, each representing an action to be carried out by a contributor.
+Projects are also made up of tasks, completed by gates, which can all be grouped in phases.

 Projects and workflows can be predefined in templates / models.
 By creating a template, you can quickly build a workflow or project in line with your company's internal processes.